 Continuing reminder about helping us help wildlife today

 This Refuge and its nearly 800 acres of rigorously protected habitat, is home and sanctuary for hundreds of animal and plant species; many of the animal species have been here for generations.
-We depend entirely on the support of our donors for our day-to-day expenses!
-The Refuge – and the wildlife living here – could not exist without you.
+We depend entirely on the support of our donors for our day-to-day expenses!As we begin the 4th quarter for 2017, we have so far received donations that cover only a small fraction of the nominal budget for the year.
 We know that you have limited resources and need to consider which of numerous worthwhile causes to support.
-We hope, however, that you can again find it possible to give us a donation – today – of any amount.
-We need your support right now.
-Our small operating costs continue to exceed our donations.
+We hope, however, that you can again find it possible to give us a donation today of any amount.
+We and the wildlife need your support now.

 Helping wildlife and the Refuge in the future